fbpx

 Because of the months of not mowing, it can be helpful to try and plan out your last lawn mowing before winter.
 In the early fall, the grass should be growing at a regular pace, and it can be mowed at a regular pace.
 Mow frequently until the grass stops growing.
 When the grass stops growing, it’s time to park the mower for the winter.

-I mow my lawn grass to 3 inches high while the grass is actively growing in the fall (I like the lawn mowing tips from the University of Minnesota Extension).
-I have changed the height a little bit at the end of the season in previous years, to a 2 ½ inch height, but I don’t anymore.
+I mow my lawn grass to 3 inches high while the grass is actively growing in the fall.
+I have changed the height a little bit at the end of the season in previous years to a 2 ½ inch height, but I don’t anymore.
 I’m not sure it’s worth the risk of having the short grass exposed to a cold snap.

 Further Reading: For more about mowing the grass before winter, here’s a good article about keeping your lawnmower at 3 inches high for the last cut of the year.